farscapian/clams-app-docker/README.md

 ```
 WARNING: This software is new and should be used for testing and evaluation only!
 ```
-## About ROYGBIV-stack
+## about `lnplay``

 This repo allows you to deploy the `lnplay` quickly in a [modern docker engine](https://docs.docker.com/engine/) using [docker swarm mode](`https://docs.docker.com/engine/swarm/`).
-What is ROYGBIV-stack?
+What is `lnplay`?
 It's Bitcoin-only BOLT12 Prism Infrastructure. `lnplay` deploys the backend bitcoind and core lightning infrastructure and also exposes Clams wallet for interacting with the various nodes.
 You can deploy multiple CLN nodes in various modes operation (e.g., `regtest`, `signet`, `mainnet`) in various channel setups.
 [Clams](https://clams.tech/) is deployed as the web-frontend for interacting with the rest of the application.

 To get started, clone this repo and its submodules: